 • pain or cramping that starts midway through the menstrual cycle

-• pain or cramping that switches sides, month by month
+• pain or cramping that switches sides, month by month, depending on which side ovulation is taking place

 • pain that is sharp and may be severe

-However, people who do not want to conceive should not use ovulation cramps to determine when it is safe to have unprotected sex — this method is not accurate, the University of California note, and could result in unintended pregnancy.
+However, people who do not want to conceive should not use ovulation cramps to determine when it is safe to have sex without a condom or other barrier method — this method is not accurate and could result in unintended pregnancy.
+An individual can speak with a healthcare professional about other natural family planning methods, such as calendar tracking and cervical mucus checks, to determine ovulation and their most fertile times.

 Some people who menstruate do not experience any discomfort during ovulation.